« Back to Glossary Index

 When a user asks a question while browsing Google, they want an answer, keeping things as plain as possible.

-In reality, as with so many matters concerning SEO, things are slightly more complicated.
-To flourish in the world of SEO, your site will need to marry search intent with keyword research (more on this here).
+To flourish in the world of SEO, your site will need to marry search intent with keyword research and keyword analysis.

 Of all Google’s many and varied algorithm updates over recent years, 2015’s RankBrain has been one of the most prominent.